se-edu/se-book/testCaseDesign/equivalencePartitions/intermediate/text.md

 As `newGame()` does not have any parameters, the only obvious participant is the `Logic` object itself.

 Note that if the glass-box or the grey-box approach is used, other associated objects that are involved in the method might also be included as participants.
-For example, `Minefield` object can be considered as another participant of the `newGame()` method.
+For example, the `Minefield` object can be considered as another participant of the `newGame()` method.
 Here, the black-box approach is assumed.

 Next, let us identify equivalence partitions for each participant.
 Will the `newGame()` method behave differently for different `Logic` objects?
 If yes, how will it differ?
 In this case, yes, it might behave differently based on the game state.
 Therefore, the equivalence partitions are:

-* `PRE_GAME` : before the game starts, minefield does not exist yet
+* `PRE_GAME`: before the game starts, minefield does not exist yet
-* `READY` : a new minefield has been created and waiting for player’s first move
+* `READY`: a new minefield has been created and the app is waiting for the player’s first move
-* `IN_PLAY` : the current minefield is already in use
+* `IN_PLAY`: the current minefield is already in use
-* `WON`, `LOST` : let us assume the `newGame` behaves the same way for these two values
+* `WON`, `LOST`: let us assume that `newGame()` behaves the same way for these two values

 </box>